MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/configure-a-port-using-the-wcf-custom-adapter-and-oracle-e-business-suite.md

     1. Click the **General** tab, and in the **Address (URI)** field, specify the connection URI for Oracle E-Business Suite.
 For more information about the connection URI, see [Create the Oracle E-Business Suite Connection URI](../../adapters-and-accelerators/adapter-oracle-ebs/create-the-oracle-e-business-suite-connection-uri.md).

     2. On the **General** tab, in the **Action** text box, type the action for the operation.
-See individual topics in [Technical reference](../../adapters-and-accelerators/adapter-oracle-ebs/technical-reference-for-the-oracle-ebs-adapter.md) for a list of actions for each operation.
+See [Messages and Message Schemas for Oracle EBS adapter](messages-and-message-schemas-for-biztalk-adapter-for-oracle-e-business-suite.md)) for a list of actions for each operation.
 For example, the action to invoke the Insert operation on an interface table (FA_BOOKS) under the Asset application is:

         ```
         InterfaceTables/Insert/OFA/FA/FA_BOOKS